Does your teenager have trouble winding down at night?

 Crafts like knitting can be great if they’ve already learned so it doesn’t crop up those perfectionism gremlins.

-And as much as it is an annoying fad slime is another relaxation technique.
-I really do need a slime recipe on this blog, maybe someday.
+And as much as it is an annoying fad, slime is another relaxation technique.

-What do your tweens do to chill out?
+What relaxation techniques for teens does your teen or tween do to chill out?
 Comment below!